Red handprint: Ignacio High School Girls Basketball Team

 At Ignacio High School, the Bobcats basketball team participated in team photos that honored missing and murdered Indigenous women.
 In the team photos, each team member and the coach wore a red or a black handprint to show solidarity to the Missing and Murdered Indigenous Women movement.

 Ilona Verley and Canada’s Drag Race

 In the first season of Canada's Drag Race, the contestant Ilona Verley, who is from the Nlaka'pamux Nation in British Columbia, was the first contestant to identify as two-spirit and as non-binary.
 For her final presence on Canada’s Drag Race, Verley wore a traditional jingle dress to represent her two-spirit identity and the red handprint to create further awareness towards the epidemic of missing and murdered Indigenous women.
 Verley was also featured in the Vogue article Indigenous Queen Ilona Verley On Bringing Two-Spirit Representation to Canada’s Drag Race in which she described her experience on Canada’s Drag Race, discussed the lingering impacts of the residential school system, and explained how she wanted to use her new platform to "spread awareness about her roots."
 She has subsequently used the symbol in social media posts.

+D'Pharaoh Woon-A-Tai

+At the 76th Primetime Emmy Awards in 2024, indigenous Canadian actor D'Pharaoh Woon-A-Tai wore a red handprint as a symbol of solidarity with missing and murdered indigenous women.
+The symbol gained substantial media coverage following the event.